codewithmuh/react-aws-eks-github-actions/README.md

 ![readme (10)](https://github.com/codewithmuh/react-aws-eks-github-actions/assets/51082957/a45ea7e5-7c6b-4209-b06f-ac957aa4f5b9)

 ## Overview:
 We will deploy React Application on aws Elastic Kubernetes(EKS).
 We will use Github actions for the ci/cd pipeline.
 We will use EC2 as the self-hosted runner for our GitHub Actions.
 We will integrate Sonarcube for code analysis and Trivt Image scan to scan our docker images.
-Also, we will integrate Slack to get Build/deployment notifications.
+Also, we will integrate slack to get Build/deployment notifications.

 ## Support
 <a href="https://www.buymeacoffee.com/codewithmuh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>